-Taking Your Medication: A Smart Choice for Staying Healthy
+Taking Your Medicine: A Smart Choice for Staying Healthy

-Medicines can be an important part of treatment for serious infections.
+Medicines can be an important part of treatment for serious infections or chronic conditions.
 They can help relieve pain and lift depression.
-They can also combat some of the nation's leading causes of death and disability.
+They can also fight some of the nation's leading causes of death and disability.

-Today's medications can help control many common chronic diseases and lower the complications associated with them.
-Medications can play an important role in helping keep people out of the hospital.
+Today's medicines can help control many common chronic diseases and lower the complications that go along with them.
+Medicines can play an important role in helping keep people out of the hospital.

-Why do so many people not take their medications incorrectly or not at all?
-In fact, according to numerous researchers, more than one in four Americans do not take his or her medication as prescribed.
+Why do so many people take their medicines incorrectly or not at all?
+According to numerous researchers, more than 1 in 4 Americans do not take their medicines as prescribed.

-There are a variety of reasons for not taking medications correctly.
-Often, people don't understand how to take their medication correctly or lose track of their medication during the day.
-Some stop taking medication because they feel it is no longer needed.
-Others can't afford the expense of medication, especially those without insurance.
-People also stop taking their medication because of unpleasant side effects.
+There are a lot of different reasons for this.
+Often, people don't understand how to take their medicine correctly or lose track of their medicine during the day.
+Some stop taking medicine because they feel it is no longer needed.
+Others can't afford the expense of medicine, especially if it is not covered by their insurance.
+People also stop taking their medicine because of unpleasant side effects.

 Are there risks?

-Taking medications on time and correctly is extremely important.
-When you don't take medications as prescribed, they may not work as well as they should, or you may have a greater risk for side effects.
+Taking medicines on time and correctly is extremely important.
+When you don't take medicines as prescribed, they may not work as well as they should.
+You may also have a greater risk for side effects.

-But, the effects of not taking some medications aren't always obvious.
-People who don't take their blood pressure or cholesterol medications may feel well, but their blood pressure or cholesterol numbers may be rising.
+The effects of not taking some medicines aren't always clear.
+People who don't take their blood pressure or cholesterol medicines may feel well, but their blood pressure or cholesterol numbers may be rising.
 That can increase their risk for heart attack or stroke.

 Tips you can try

-There's a lot you can do to help your medications work safely and effectively.
+There's a lot you can do to help your medicines work safely and effectively.
 Experts suggest that you:

 Gather information.
-Request brochures and pamphlets about your condition and medication from your doctor's office.
-Ask your doctor to recommend reliable Web sites that may help.
-Your nurse information service is another good resource, if you have access to one.
+Ask for brochures and pamphlets about your condition and medicine from your healthcare provider's office.
+Ask your healthcare provider to recommend reliable websites that may help.

-Make a list of your medications.
+Make a list of your medicines.
 Include all medicines, vitamins, supplements, and herbal remedies that you use.
-Share this list with all your doctors and your pharmacist, and keep it up-to-date.
-This makes it easier for them to spot--and prevent--potentially dangerous drug interactions.
+Share this list with all your healthcare providers and your pharmacist.
+Keep it up-to-date.
+This makes it easier for them to spot—and prevent dangerous drug interactions.

 Don't rely on your memory.
 Buy a special pill case that's divided into the days of the week.
-Then keep it somewhere in plain sight but safe from children.
+Then keep it somewhere in plain sight, but safe from children.
 Newer boxes have built-in alarms and a recorded voice to remind you.
-Another idea: Take your medication at the same time every day, perhaps when you brush your teeth or feed the dog.
+Another idea is to take your medicine at the same time every day, perhaps when you brush your teeth or feed the dog.
 Set your watch or cell phone alarm to go off when you need to take a dose.
 Even a note on the refrigerator may help you remember.

-Talk with your doctor.
-Before you stop taking a medication or start taking fewer doses to save money or simplify your schedule, call your doctor - even if symptoms disappear or you don't think the medicine is working.
-Suddenly stopping some medications can be dangerous.
+Talk with your healthcare provider.
+Before you stop taking a medicine or start taking fewer doses to save money or simplify your schedule, call your healthcare provider.
+Do this even if symptoms disappear or you don't think the medicine is working.
+Suddenly stopping some medicines can be dangerous.

 Ask about a simpler schedule.
-If you just can't keep track of all your medications and when to take them, ask your doctor for help.
-With some medications, you may be able to switch to a different dose that doesn't need to be taken as often.
+If you just can't keep track of all your medicines and when to take them, ask your healthcare provider for help.
+With some medicines, you may be able to switch to a different dose that doesn't need to be taken as often.

-Explore more affordable options.
-Prescriptions can take a big bite out of your budget, even if your health benefits include drug coverage.
-But, taking less medication or skipping doses isn't a safe way to save money.
-If you've been prescribed a brand-name medication, ask your doctor about using a generic instead.
-It will have the same active ingredients as its brand-name version but may cost less.
-Are you eligible to order your medications at a discount?
+Explore more affordable choices.
+Prescriptions can take a big bite out of your budget, even if your health benefits include medicine coverage.
+But, taking less medicine or skipping doses isn't a safe way to save money.
+Ask your healthcare provider about using a generic instead a brand-name medicine.
+It will have the same active ingredients as its brand-name version, but may cost less.
+Are you eligible to order your medicines at a discount?
 Check with your health plan.
-Some pharmacies and drug companies offer discount cards or very low-cost generic medications, too.
+Some pharmacies and drug companies offer discount cards or very low-cost generic medicines, too.
 Sometimes, you may be able to buy a larger dose and split it to save money.
 It may be cheaper, for instance, to buy 200 mg tablets and break them in half if you only need 100 mg.
-But ask your pharmacist because selected medications are not safe to split apart.
+But ask your pharmacist because certain medicines are not safe to split apart.

-Taking your medication as directed is just one part of your overall strategy for staying healthy.
+Taking your medicine as directed is just one part of your overall plan for staying healthy.